microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 In this task, you will create and configure Azure AD guest accounts in the Contoso Azure AD tenant representing users in the Fabrikam Azure AD tenant.

-1. Switch to the Remote Desktop session to **DC1**, in the the Edge browser window displaying the Azure portal at <https://portal.azure.com> into which you are signed in with the **john.doe** credentials, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant.
+1. Switch to the Remote Desktop session to **DC1**, in the Edge browser window displaying the Azure portal at <https://portal.azure.com> into which you are signed in with the **john.doe** credentials, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant.

 2. On the **Contoso - Overview** blade, select **Users** under **Manage** on the left.